Mermade/jgeXml/README.md

 xmlWrite minimally supports DTDs but you must build them and the DOCTYPE yourself.

 It can parse and transform XSD files as XML, conversion to JSON schema is planned.

-The parser currently does not support CDATA segments, though the xmlWrite module does.

 The parser is string-based; to process streams, read the data into a string first.
 It may be memory intensive on large documents.